PayPal Payouts API Integration in PHP

 define('PAYPAL_CLIENT_SECRET', 'PAYPAL_CLIENT_SECRET');

-Create PayPal Client Class to Send Requests to PayPal API
+Step 3: Create PayPal Client Class in PHP to Handle PayPal API Requests

-A custom PHP class to send requests to PayPal endpoints.
+A custom PHP class which will be responsible to handle requests to PayPal API endpoints.
 Class has the following properties in use:

-- $expires_in: The expire time of current access token.
-Used to refresh/recreate the token when expired.
+• $expires_in: The expire time of current access token.
+Used to refresh/regenerate the token when expired.

-- $created_at: The creation time of current access token.
-Used to refresh/recreated the token when expired.
+• $created_at: The creation time of current access token.
+Used to refresh/regenerate the token when expired.

 paypal_client.php